Financial Aid & Scholarships

 The school's first endowed merit scholarships, the Aronian and Williams Kehaya Merit Scholarships, were established in 2008 by Whit 1971 and Sharon Kehaya.
 They are awarded to an outstanding boarding student in each form.

-No additional forms are supplementary materials are required to apply.
+No additional forms or supplementary materials are required to apply.